weewx/weewx/docs_src/reference/weewx-options/general.md

 trouble.
 Set to `2` for even more information.
 Otherwise, set to `0`.
 Default is `0` (no debug).

-#### WEEWX_ROOT

-Set to the root directory of the WeeWX file hierarchy for this station.
-Normally, this is set automatically by the installation process.
-Required.
-No default.

-#### USER_ROOT

-The location of the user package, relative to `WEEWX_ROOT`.
-WeeWX will look for any user-installed extensions in this directory.
-Default is `bin/user`.

 #### ==log_success==

 If set to `true`, the default will be to log a successful operation (for